SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch5.md

 16. `/dev/fd`

-    Ther kernle maintains such a diretory for each process using soft link(link to `/proc/self/fd`, which is also a soft link linking to `/proc/PID/fd`) The files under this directory is named `n` where n is a open file descriptor.
+    Ther kernel maintains such a diretory for each process using soft link(link to `/proc/self/fd`, which is also a soft link linking to `/proc/PID/fd`) The files under this directory is named `n` where n is an open file descriptor.

     > `/dev/stdin|/dev/stdout|/dev/stderr` are provided as soft links respectively to `fd/0|1|2`